ivbrajkovic/js-chronicles/SOLID in TypeScript/The Enchantment of Simplicity: Mastering the Single Responsibility Principle in TypeScript.md

 ---

 <a id="overburdened"></a>
-## ⚠️ The Tale of the Overburdened Class
+## ⚠️ The Overburdened Class: A Curse of Complexity

 Our story begins with a seemingly harmless TypeScript class, an eager little construct that started its life with a noble purpose.
 But like many heroes, it soon found itself burdened with more tasks than it could handle.